Are You Feeling Tired All The Time? Here are 10 Reasons Why

 Sugar is an addictive substance that can lead to cravings and fatigue.
 It may help your body to produce more energy.

 Sugar can be found in many foods, including those with healthy reputations, such as yogurt.
-If you're always tired, try reducing the amount of sugar you eat.
+If you're always tired, try reducing the sugar you eat.

 3) You need more protein

-If you're tired all the time, it's likely because you need more protein in your diet.
+If you're always tired, it's likely because you need more protein.
 Protein is a major component of muscle, and if you're not getting enough of it, your body will start to break down muscle tissue for energy.
 This can leave you feeling drained and lethargic.

 If this sounds like what's happening to you, add more high-quality protein to your diet via food sources (lean meats, eggs) or supplements (whey protein).